 We will ensure that our children benefit from having a highly trained and competent workforce ('workforce' refers to Governors, staff, students and volunteers) that always keeps them safe.
-We will follow safer recruitment practices and ensure the workforce reads, understands and adheres to Safer Working Practice for those working in educational settings.
+We will follow safer recruitment practices and ensure the workforce reads, understands and adheres to Safer Recruitment Consortium's - Guidance for safer working practice for those working with children and young people in education settings.